astropy/astropy/docs/development/pd/contributing_codebase.rst

    pd.test()

-with an imported pandas to run tests similarly.
+with an imported astropy to run tests similarly.

 Running the performance test suite
 ----------------------------------

-Performance matters and it is worth considering whether your code has introduced performance regressions. pandas is in the process of migrating to `asv benchmarks <https://github.com/airspeed-velocity/asv>`__ to enable easy monitoring of the performance of critical pandas operations.
+Performance matters and it is worth considering whether your code has introduced performance regressions. astropy is in the process of migrating to `asv benchmarks <https://github.com/airspeed-velocity/asv>`__ to enable easy monitoring of the performance of critical astropy operations.
-These benchmarks are all found in the ``pandas/asv_bench`` directory, and the test results can be found `here <https://asv-runner.github.io/asv-collection/pandas>`__.
+These benchmarks are all found in the ``astropy/asv_bench`` directory, and the test results can be found `here <https://asv-runner.github.io/asv-collection/astropy>`__.

 To use all features of asv, you will need either ``conda`` or ``virtualenv``.
 For more details please check the `asv installation